An ugly little word to hear if you were hoping for a yes.

 Rheumatoid arthritis, like many health conditions, is a common cause for a life insurance decline.
 You’re not alone.
 It happens all the time.

-Grab a pen and note the following important steps to take in order to purchase life insurance, after you’ve been told, “no”.
+Grab a pen and note the following important steps to take in order to purchase life insurance policy, after you’ve been told, “no”.

 1. Partner Up

 By far, the most important first step is to partner with an expert independent life insurance agent.